 First generation penile prosthetics/implants were hard to live with (pun intended), because of the fact that they gave a man a permanent erection.
 This method uses a semi-rigid plastic rod that keeps the penis permanently stiff enough for intercourse.
 (Levy and Baldwin, 2012) This semi-rigid implant would need to be bent down after intercourse to conceal it’s presence.
 This doesn’t sound like a pleasant option, and may lead to more humiliation about ED.

 Another option is the three piece inflatable implant.
 The implant is made of a pair of cylinders that are placed in the erection chamber, a pump is placed in the scrotum, and a fluid filled reservoir is placed in the abdomen (in a space next to the bladder).
-The surgical procedure is described by Dr. Drogo Montague in this Youtube video (http://www.youtube.com/watch?v=7EVVzUI8s2U).
+The surgical procedure is described by Dr. Drogo Montague in this Youtube video (https://www.youtube.com/watch?v=7EVVzUI8s2U).
 So far the reviews of this product have been positive.
 While there has been some complaints about problems with deflation, many men boast about feeling like they are in their twenties again.
 I don’t know if I will take it that far, however, I can imagine that this method of treatment would be preferred over the pump or penile injection, which often times ruins the mood.
 Keep in mind, these surgical procedures are not reversible.

 Psychological treatments should be considered as an adjunct to the aforementioned treatments.
 If there is not some clear medical cause of ED, a therapist may be helpful in identifying sources of anxiety,depression, and trauma that may affect symptoms.
 Even if there is a clear medical correlate, psychotherapy can assist a person in making life altering changes and coping with an experience of loss which often accompanies ED.
 Whatever the cause and course of treatment erectile dysfunction is not a death sentence, you can still achieve sexual satisfaction.